camba1/simplifyyourlife/README.md

 ## About this project
 This project was initially created as a demo.
 If you see something that could be improved either in the code or this document please feel free to open a pull request.

+## Pre-requisites
+In order to run the project in its entirety, you will need to have :

+- A git account (I used [Bitbucket](http://bitbucket.org))
+- A docker repository (I used [Docker hub](hub.docker.com))
+- [Docker](docker.com) installed in your machine ( I used Docker Desktop on my Mac)
+- [Minikube](https://minikube.sigs.k8s.io) installed in your machine

+Also, this document refers to the image in docker hub as _bolbeck/simplenodemysql_.
+You should change this to your own image name so that it can run under your own docker hub account (otherwise you will not be able to push the image out).

 ## The Application

 The app has two parts:

 - **MySQL database**: based on the official MySQL image.
 The DB is initialized to have a test DB and a Test table with some sample dummy data.
 The initialization is used with the script in the mySqlInit directory.
 This is run only once and only if the data volume (./mySqlDB) is empty